hermitretro/hermitcontroller/README.md

 The firmware can be flashed directly onto the Hermit Controller board via an SPI-based flasher and Tag-Connect cable via the pogo pins.

+# Casing

+The source files for the casing are available in the `case` folder along with precompiled STL files usable on both filament and resin printers.

 # Links

 * [Hermit Retro Products -- WWW](https://hermitretro.com)